 Any violations of District OR-1 policies or student code of conduct by an individual will be administered in accordance with applicable District OR-1 discipline protocols, policies and procedures.
 Individuals who violate this policy may be subject to civil or criminal penalties including trespass and the seizure of the UAS by police or District OR-1 security.
 Fines, damages and claims against individuals who violate this policy may be the responsibility of that individual.

-Date of Adoption: December 9, 2019
+Date of Adoption:December 9, 2019Date of Review:April 12, 2021